sartaj/pipe-me/README.md

 }
 ```

-## Details
+## Purpose

-You don't have to use this library to unleash this awesome writing style in JS.
-The far majority of the magic here is possible because of André Staltz's brilliant [callbag](https://github.com/callbag/callbag) protocol.
-To have this kind of JS code, you just need to want to use callbags and pipeable operators.

 The purpose of `pipe-me` is to provide an API design with gradual learning in mind.
 Currently, the API is mostly using operators found in [callbag-basics](https://github.com/staltz/callbag-basics) as a proof of concept.
 Over time, parts of this may diverge, as I intend to survey multiple code school students on their understanding of different names.

+## Is this standard JavaScript?

+While `pipe-me` makes opinions on naming conventions of operators, under the hood is just a mash of two proposal specs, the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator), and [callbags](https://github.com/callbag/callbag).

+In terms of the the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator), it is currently a TC39 proposal, similar to object spread.
+So technically it is subject to change.
+However, based on [the issues in the proposal](https://github.com/tc39/proposal-pipeline-operator/issues), most concerns are around how to handle the `await` syntax and multiple parameters.
+These issues are a mute point in `pipe-me`, because by using the `callbag` spec, all of our non combining operators are single parameter, and `async/await` is handled by the `fromIterable` and `fromAsync` operator.

+In terms of the actual operators themselves, the far majority of the magic here is possible because of André Staltz's brilliant [callbag](https://github.com/callbag/callbag) spec.
+Because callbags are functional compositions, and because pipeline operators are just function compositions under the hood, any callbag can be used with pipeline operators.

+This actually means you can use this library with any other callbag library to unleash this awesome writing style in JS.

 ## See For Yourself